AVEVA/sample-adh-authentication_client_credentials_simple-postman/README.md

 We have created this variable by adding a Javascript test under the 'Tests' section of the 'Get or Refresh Bearer Token' request that will store the token value every time you execute the request.
 This is to make refreshing the token simpler, but if desired you can also copy-paste the 'access_token' value from the 'Get or Refresh Bearer Token' response to use as the 'Token' for your requests.

 ### Refresh Token
 The token has an expiration time after which it expires that is returned under the 'expires_in' key in the response.
 You should see this set to 3600 in the response, meaning 3600 seconds (1 hour).
+This expiration time is configurable by editing your client credentials client in the portal.

 Once the token has expired, execute the 'Get or Refresh Bearer Token' request to see the new value reflected in the 'token' variable or to copy the new 'access_token' to use in your requests.